The Monero GUI (wallet) broken down in plain English

-Note: This sync actually involves two kinds of syncing.
-First, the blockchain syn, which is basically downloading the blockchain from other nodes / peers.
-Second, the wallet sync, which is the wallet “refreshing” / scanning blocks looking for transactions belonging to your address / wallet.
-The GUI is currently using the same status bar for both syncs, which can be a bit confusing to newcomers.
-Fortunately, this will be fixed in the next release.
-Thus, if you see the “Blocks remaining:” starting all over again, it’s the wallet refreshing.
+This sync involves two kinds of syncing.
+First, the blockchain sync, which is basically downloading the blockchain from other nodes / peers.
+Second, the wallet sync, which is the wallet scanning blocks looking for transactions belonging to your address / wallet.

 Amount: This is how much Monero you want to send.

 Transaction priority: This is the priority your transaction will get to be put into the next Monero blockchain block by miners.
+Higher priorty = higher network fees.
 The more you pay the more likely you get included in the next block meaning you transaction will go through faster — I recommended just staying with default or even using the slow option if you aren’t in a rush.

 Address: This is where you put the Monero address you are sending to.
 I would recommend copying and pasting all addresses to prevent errors.

-Payment ID: The payment ID is an identity attached to the transaction you are about to send.
+Payment ID (Optional): The payment ID is an identity attached to the transaction you are about to send.
 Often when sending to say an exchange they will give you a payment ID that you must include here.
 This is so they know that the Monero they get is from you.